reignite/burnout.io/resources.rst

 Further Reading
 ---------------------------
 There are a number of courageous people in the community talking about burnout, their experiences with it and how they've made progress.
-Read more about what they have to say at the `Further reading <furtherReading.rst>`_ page.
+Read more about what they have to say at the `Further reading <furtherReading.html>`_ page.